Pakistani Currency notes and Coins Historical places information

 500 rupees back side historical place

-The picture of Islamia College Peshawar University is printed on the back side of the Pakistani 1000 rupees note.
+The image of Islamia College Peshawar University adorns the back of the Pakistani 1000 rupees note.

 “In Pakistan, the back side of the 1000 Pakistani rupees note features a picture of Islamia College Peshawar University.